rafaelcgs10/dis2025/README.md

 This is [Jinja2](https://jinja.palletsprojects.com/en/stable/) code: an extended HTML programming language.

 Inside of `{% %}` we have Jinja2 commands, and inside of `{{  }}` we print Python values as HTML.
+The interesting bit here is the `form` with a `POST` method, which generates a HTTP `POST` request that we can capture in the Python code later.
+The next block of code just lists whatever we will have in the `todo` variable that is passed to this template.

 ### Adding a SQLite Database to the Minimal Flask App
 SQLite is a quick-and-dirty alternative to Postgres.